rocmarchive/hcBLAS/docs/Documentation/html/_sources/sgemm.txt

 |    C := alpha*A^T*B^T + beta*C
 |
 | Where alpha and beta are scalars, and A, B and C are matrices.
-| Matrix A - m x k matrix
+| matrix A - m x k matrix
-| Matrix B - k x n matrix
+| matrix B - k x n matrix
-| Matrix C - m x n matrix
+| matrix C - m x n matrix
 | () - the actual matrix and ()^T - transpose of the matrix

 Functions